bionetslab/Gentl/README.md

 - Initial offspring $\overline{o_{1,2}}$ generated from parents $p_1$ and $p_2$ in step 3 (crossover) described above, undergoes mutation to give rise to final offspring $o_{1,2}$.

+### Step 5: Replacement

+- In this step, we replace the worst-performing individuals in the current population with new offspring, retaining the better-performing individuals.

+- In the script **:
+	- Input parameters:
+    	- \texttt{population}: The current population.
+    	- new\_generation: The new generation of chromosomes.
+    	- goal: The target sequence.

+    - Returns:
+    	- best_individuals: The updated population containing the best individuals.

 <!------------------>